gabrielkheisa-ca/blue-green-manual/README.md

 ## Containerizing and Pushing to Google Container Registry (GCR)

-1.  **Build and tag the "blue" application image:**
+1.  **Build and tag the "stable" application image:**

-    Navigate to the "blue" application directory in Cloud Shell and run:
+    Navigate to the "stable" application directory in Cloud Shell and run:

     ```bash
-    docker build -t gcr.io/YOUR_PROJECT_ID/hello-blue:v1 .
+    docker build -t gcr.io/YOUR_PROJECT_ID/hello-stable:v1 .
-    docker push gcr.io/YOUR_PROJECT_ID/hello-blue:v1
+    docker push gcr.io/YOUR_PROJECT_ID/hello-stable:v1
     ```

     Replace `YOUR_PROJECT_ID` with your Google Cloud project ID.

-2.  **Build and tag the "green" application image:**
+2.  **Build and tag the "canary" application image:**

-    Navigate to the "green" application directory in Cloud Shell and run:
+    Navigate to the "canary" application directory in Cloud Shell and run:

     ```bash
-    docker build -t gcr.io/YOUR_PROJECT_ID/hello-green:v1 .
+    docker build -t gcr.io/YOUR_PROJECT_ID/hello-canary:v1 .
-    docker push gcr.io/YOUR_PROJECT_ID/hello-green:v1
+    docker push gcr.io/YOUR_PROJECT_ID/hello-canary:v1
     ```

     Again, replace `YOUR_PROJECT_ID` with your Google Cloud project ID.

-## Deploying the Blue Application to GKE with Terraform
+## Deploying the Stable Application to GKE with Terraform

-We will separate the Terraform configurations for better blue-green management.
+We will separate the Terraform configurations for better canary management.

 **1. `gke_cluster.tf` (Base Infrastructure - Create GKE Cluster)**